elesto-dao/elesto/docs/ABOUT.md

 ## Overview

-In Elesto we use the  *Grand Unified Theory of Documentation* (David Laing) as described by [Divio](https://documentation.divio.com/) as a basis for our documentation strategy.
+In Elesto we use the  *Grand Unified Theory of Documentation* (David Laing) described by [Divio](https://documentation.divio.com/) as a basis for our documentation strategy.

 This approach outlines four specific use cases for documentation: